MarkMaldaba/PHPSerializationFixer/README.md

 In general, this output is probably not going to be useful to anyone except me, but I am documenting it here, for completeness.

+## Compatibility

+This script should work on all versions of PHP >= 5.0.
+There are no external dependencies.

 # Contributing

 ## Reporting bugs